 Who will be investing with you?

-Shareholders will typically share the profits and the losses but no legal responsibilities.
+Shareholders will typically share the profits and the losses and limited legal responsibilities.

 Who will take care of the daily management and represent the company?

-If your business activities do not require you to invest a mandatory amount of minimum capital, you may invest just 1VND.
-However, in order for your company to have a certain credibility towards stakeholders, it has to be registered with a certain amount of liability.
+If your business activities do not require you to invest a mandatory amount of minimum capital, you may invest just VND1.000.
+However, in order for your company to have a certain credibility towards stakeholders (authorities, clients, suppliers, banks, etc.), it has to be registered with a certain amount of capital.
 It is dependent on the industry and the type of activity.
 A construction company will typically not have the same amount of capital than a small design studio.
 It is therefore necessary for the shareholders to assess the amount of cash needed to run their business (rent, salaries, etc.) plus the eventual liability of their activities to calculate the optimum amount of capital.
-Do not want to invest a huge capital when creating your company?
+You do not want to invest a huge capital when creating your company?
 Please hold on with us, we will go through the capital contribution options later in Step 6.

-TIPS: Although often a minimum capital is not imposed, the market currently (2020) considers that a reasonable capital to enter the Vietnamese market will be around 10.000USD (ten thousands US dollar) or 250.000.000VND (two hundred million Vietnamese Dong).
+TIPS: Although often a minimum capital is not imposed, the market currently (2021) considers that a reasonable capital to enter the Vietnamese market will be around 5.000USD (ten thousands US dollar) or 115.000.000VND (two hundred million Vietnamese Dong).
 Below that amount, the credibility of the company will not only be at stake with the stakeholders but as well, the company may be suspected of being a shelf company.
 Furthermore, if the shareholders need to apply for a Temporary Resident Card with a very limited capital, the price of TRC processing will be very high.

 You will need an address!
-Not necessarily to run your business but to receive mail, invitations from the government and other notices.
-There are 4 commonly accepted types of location allowed to register a business.
+Not necessarily to run your business but to receive mails, notifications from the government and other notices.
+There are 4 commonly accepted types of locations allowed to register a business.

 2. Office building

 3. Ground floor of a real estate development (i.e. shop houses)